The Auxiliary Lua API

 In response, the thread library lets these blocking tasks offload onto separate threads.
 Each task may get its own native thread, preventing it from blocking the primary Lua thread.
 However, it's essential to note that despite this multithreading, Lua retains its inherent non-preemptive and non-concurrent execution model.
 This is ensured through a mutual exclusion mechanism, aka mutex, which prevents concurrent access to shared resources.
 Note that the Lua bindings must have been designed for this purpose.
 All Barracuda App Server's Lua bindings that may block for some time, including the SQlite bindings and blocking socket calls, are designed to release the mutex during lengthy operations.
 When using the socket API, a suggestion is to use cosockets, which do not need to run in native threads.

-Let's revisit the diagram from the introduction.
+Let's revisit the diagram from section Thread Mapping and Coroutines.

 The Lua Thread Library is seen in the bottom right corner in the above diagram.
 The thread library is typically used when running Lua code that is not part of a typical web-server request/response.
 One can for example design code to run at regular intervals by using a timer and trigger a function to run for a prolonged time using the thread library.